Palms 10 Theater is "treading water," but needs further support from Hollywood

 “I think all service industries are struggling recently, and movie theaters are not exempt from that, that’s for sure,” said Russel Vannorsdel, vice president of Fridley Theaters, which owns Palms 10.
 “We have enough of a demand to make it worthwhile, but it’s shocking how many people don’t know that we’re open.”

-Like theaters across the country, Palms 10 shut down temporarily due to the ongoing COVID-19 pandemic.
+Like theaters across the country, Palms 10 shut down temporarily because of the pandemic.
 Because of the nature of how the virus is spread, activities that involved large groups of people were deemed high risk.

 Fridley Theaters looked for other means of keeping their employees working and their doors open.
 One of these was offering curbside popcorn to-go on the weekends, which was done at all 19 Iowa Fridley-owned theaters.

 “The response from the community was amazing,” Vannorsdel said, “It was very popular for numerous reasons.”
-While the first few weekends were strong however, these popcorn sales began to wane.
+While the first few weekends were strong, popcorn sales began to wane.

 Support Local Journalism